 “The law was enacted after extensive lobbying efforts by the MTA and is a victory for our members.”MTA President Max Page

-Governor Charlie Baker has signed into law a measure that will help 2,000 or more MTA members who — through no fault of their own — were prevented from benefiting from the Massachusetts Teachers’ Retirement System’s RetirementPlus program.
+In 2022, then-Governor Charlie Baker signed into law a measure that will help 2,000 or more MTA members who — through no fault of their own — were prevented from benefiting from the Massachusetts Teachers’ Retirement System’s RetirementPlus program.

 “The law was enacted after extensive lobbying efforts by the MTA and is a victory for our members,” said MTA President Max Page.
 “We look forward to ensuring that it is successfully and fairly implemented for those members who are affected.”

 The law, “An Act relative to the alternative superannuation retirement benefit program for teachers,” was signed on Aug.
 3. It makes technical changes to current pension law to create a new one-time option to join RetirementPlus for teachers who joined the MTRS on or after July 1, 2001, and who have prior creditable service in another retirement system.